MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

 Sometimes the URL used to obtain data from a server isn't the same as the name one wants to assign to the downloaded result.
 This occurs often when polling upstream arbitrary web services.
-For such cases the message format defines the *retPath*, or retrieval path, used as follows:
+For such cases the message format defines the *retrievePath*, or retrieval path, used as follows:

-* msg['retPath'] = https://server/cgi-bin/get?param1=hoho&....
+* msg['retrievePath'] = https://server/cgi-bin/get?param1=hoho&....
 The retrieval URL

 * msg['relPath'] = https://server/relPath/defining/local/placement ... where to download it to.

-Standard subscribers will download using *retPath* but assign the download path using *relPath.*
+Standard subscribers will download using *retrievePath* but assign the download path using *relPath.*
-When forwarding after download, the *retPath* should often be removed (to avoid downstream clients pulling from the original source instead of the downloaded copy.)
+When forwarding after download, the *retrievePath* should often be removed (to avoid downstream clients pulling from the original source instead of the downloaded copy.)

 While the above is a preferred way of defining messages where the download will have a different